Multi two diamonds: Other "Multi" openings

-2 Clubs may also be used as a Multi opening.
-It is most commonly seen in conjunction with Benjaminised Acol, where a 2D opening is strong.
-2C strong options might be either the game forcing, or Acol Two hand types.
+2may also be used as a Multi opening.
+It is most commonly seen in conjunction with Benjaminised Acol, where a 2 opening is strong.
+2 strong options might be either the game forcing, or Acol Two hand types.

-Depending on regulations, weak option is usually ambiguous with respect to major, but you may be allowed to include a weak, 5+ diamonds type in addition.
+Depending on regulations, the weak option is usually ambiguous with respect to major, but a weak, 5+ diamonds type might be allowed.

-Tartan Two bids allow multi-like openings in 2H or 2S, showing either a Strong Two in the suit, a weak 2-suiter including that suit, or (optionally) strong balanced.
-In essence they combine Acol Two's with a Lucas Two.
-A significant disadvantage is that you cannot stop at the 2 level with the weak hand type.
+Tartan two bids allow multi-like openings in the majors, showing either a strong two bid in the suit, a weak two-suiter including that suit, or optionally a strong balanced hand, combining Acol Twos with a Lucas Two.
+A significant disadvantage is the inability to stop at the 2 level with the weak hand type.